huitou/r-props-distributor/README.md

-# r-list-model
+# r-props-distributor

-This is an experimental library.
+This is an experimental library to provide a pair of React props distribution.